Instructions for 2020 Reports

 Total Expenses.
 Add the above five lines to get the total expenses.

 Main worship services(s).
-Use the total attendance of your main services each week.
 For most churches, this means only the morning worship service.
 Larger churches might include the total from two or three Sunday morning services, plus perhaps the attendance from a Saturday night service.
+This year, online attendance played a big role.

 Church Staff.
 We need to know the persons serving on staff at your church in a paid capacity.
 We also want their email addresses, so we can include them to receive periodic denominational news.